Separate critical data

 Business-critical data especially needs to be treated differently.
 Because enterprise functioning is seriously impaired, or even halted completely, when this information is not available, it is worth taking special precautions with it.

 The most obvious precaution is to mirror business-critical data so that it is available even if the primary storage system fails.
 This doubles the storage capacity needed, but the increased availability of critical data is often worth it.

 To speed restoration, administrators can limit the volume size for critical data.
-Smaller volumes, or smaller qtrees, reduce the time it takes to back up and restore each
+Smaller volumes, or smaller qtrees, reduce the time it takes to back up and restore each volume from tape.

 Another precaution is to make frequent copies of the critical data so the minimum amount is lost in the event of a failure.

 These strategies are briefly discussed in the context of NAS filers in a white paper titled "Data Protection Strategies For Network Appliance Filers" which is available on the Network Appliance web site at www.netapp.com/tech_library/3066.html.

 1. How many terabytes should my storage employees manage?

 One way to measure the effectiveness of a storage management operation is to look at the amount of data managed per storage management employee.
 This is significant since trained storage administrators are in short supply and employee costs are a major factor in the cost of managing storage.
 This tip offers some rules of thumb regarding terabytes per storage manager and has an interesting counter-argument from a searchStorage reader.

 2. What are some policies for LAN data storage management?

 Poster "richardkh" says his company is developing a LAN data management schema in order to effectively manage its storage.
 He believes the key to effective data storage management is in using "a combination of management tools, policies and automated enforcement systems."
 For more on the types of policies he's considering, read the full post.
 Lots to chew on in here for storage administrators grappling with the same issues!